 So, there’s no “easy” answer.

-Your region’s climate and climate will be the determining factor here.
+Your region’s climate will be the determining factor here.

 That said, you should keep in mind that anything you use should drain well.